On High Moments and the Spectral Norm of Large Dilute Wigner Random Matrices: Main results

 The weights $ \hat \Pi_a(\CI_{2s}) $ and $\Pi_b(\CI_{2s})$ are naturally determined as the mathematical expectations of the products of corresponding random variables,

 Here and below, we omit the superscripts in $b^{(n,\r)}_{ij}$ when no confusion can arise.

 \vs In a series of papers by Ya.
-Sinai and A. Soshnikov \cite{SS1,SS2,S}, a powerful method to study the moments $\rM_{2s}^{(n)}$ of Wigner random matrices in the limit $n,s\to\infty$ has been developed.
+Sinai and A. Soshnikov \cite{SS1,SS2,S}, a powerful and deep approach to study the moments $\rM_{2s}^{(n)}$ of Wigner random matrices in the limit $n,s\to\infty$ has been developed.
 It is based on the classification of the family of trajectories $\bI_{2s}(n)$ according to the number of their self-intersections.
 Corresponding classes of equivalence depend also on the types of these self-intersections (simple self-intersections, simple open self-intersections, simple self-intersections with multiple edges).
-In paper \cite{KV}, this method has been completed by the notions of the instants of broken tree structure and proper and imported cells that are important in the studies of the trajectories $\CI_{2s}$ that have many steps with common starting point.
-The complete version of the Sinai-Soshnikov method has been further developed in \cite{K} to generalize the results of \cite{S} to the case of Wigner random matrices whose elements have a finite number of moments.
+In paper \cite{KV}, this approach has been completed by the notions of the instants of broken tree structure and proper and imported cells that are important in the studies of the trajectories $\CI_{2s}$ that have many steps with common starting point.
+The complete version of the Sinai-Soshnikov description has been further developed in \cite{K} to generalize the results of \cite{S} to the case of Wigner random matrices whose elements have a finite number of moments.

 In the present paper, we propose a new improvement of the approach of \cite{K} that enables us to study high moments of dilute random matrices in the asymptotic regime that describes the local properties of their spectra at the border of the limiting eigenvalue distribution.
-The method proposed here essentially simplifies the technique of \cite{K} and makes the main computations more simple and transparent (see Section 4).
-However, the rigorous proof of our results requires considerable amount of preparatory work and a number of auxiliary statements presented in Section 3 and Sections 5 and 6, respectively.
+The method proposed here, when applied to the ensemble of Wigner random matrices, essentially simplifies the technique of \cite{K}.
+Our results can be regarded as the first completely rigorous proofs of the statements obtained in previous works in this direction.